This post was most recently updated on March 28th, 2023.4 min read.

 - Your custom Tabs for showing pretty much any information in Teams channels

-These different options work in fairly different ways – perhaps for simplicity’s sake, we could split them in different scenarios based on the type of interaction they and the users have.
+These different options work in fairly different ways – perhaps for simplicity’s sake, we could split them into different scenarios based on the type of interaction they and the users have.
 Note, that this is completely unofficial, and I just made the grouping up to organize my own thoughts.

 I mean, that applies to most of the posts on this site anyway! :)